swestastic/XY_Rust/README.md

 If you are making edits to the code and need to recompile the webapp (This is necessary any time you make edits to `lib.rs`):

-- Open your terminal in the folder `ising_gui_rust`
+- Open your terminal in the folder `xy_gui_rust`
 - Run `wasm-pack build --target web --out-dir ../docs/pkg`

 ## Future Work

-- There is a lot of work left to do on this project.
+There is a lot of work left to do on this project.
 There is currently a TODO list open on the deployed site.

-## Acknowledgements

-This work was inspired by [mattbierbaum's ising.js](https://github.com/mattbierbaum/ising.js/).
-When I was first learning about the Ising model, I thought that it was a very helpful tool for visualizing the behavior of the model.
-I wanted to take my own attempt at it because of that!